 Despite this "Ordinary Miracles" still works and despite some cheesy dialogue the performances work as well.
 Jaclyn Smith does a solid job of playing Judge Kay Woodbury, making her on one hand a workaholic who lives her life almost by the letter of the law yet adds colour to her by being conflicted firstly by not really having a life and secondly by having a feud with her father.
-But it is Lyndsy Fonseca as Sally who really stands out because she is the archetype troubled teen, you can see that deep down she has a good heart but hurt over being put into Foster care and being shipped from pillar to post has lead to her being protective and rebellious.
+But it is Lyndsy Fonseca as Sally who really stands out because she is the archetype troubled teen, you can see that deep down she has a good heart but hurts over being put into care.
+And being shipped from pillar to post has lead to her being protective and rebellious.
 In a way the character is a cliche but Fonseca brings her to life and allows us to warm to her, feel for her when she messes up.

 What this all boils down to is that "Ordinary Miracles" is every ounce a TV movie with a feel good storyline which whilst entertaining and charming is also quite forgettable.